castrombithisamm/static-site-generator-python/README.md

-# static-site-generator-python
-Static Site Generator
+# Static Site Generator

 Static Site Generator is a lightweight tool written in Python that allows you to quickly and easily generate static websites from Markdown files.
 It generates HTML files that can be hosted on any web server, making it an ideal solution for small to medium-sized websites that don't require dynamic content.

 This documentation will provide a comprehensive guide on how to install, configure, and use the Static Site Generator, including step-by-step instructions, tips and tricks, and troubleshooting techniques.

-Getting Started
+# Getting Started

 Prerequisites
 Before you can use the Static Site Generator, you'll need to make sure that you have the following software installed on your machine: